 For three year olds

-program for all three year old children to attend funded kindergarten.
-It will be available in certain areas from 2020, and across the state from 2022.
+funded Three-Year-Old Kindergarten.
+Kindergarten programs will be run in sessional kindergartens and long day care centres.
+They will be available in certain areas from 2020, and across the state from 2022.

 Early Start Kindergarten

 Early Start Kindergarten gives eligible children 15 hours of free or low-cost kindergarten a week.

 To be eligible, your child must be three by 30 April in the year they'll start kindergarten, and:

 - your child is Aboriginal or Torres Strait Islander